brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

    - ***Renew-all-IP-Connections.vbs***: Renews all TCP/IP connections, ensuring network connectivity is refreshed and potentially resolving network issues.
    - ***WSUS-Clean-SID.vbs***: Cleans previous WSUS connections, ensuring a clean state before establishing new connections to the WSUS server.

-2. **ITSM-ModifyREGING.vbs**: This script is intended to perform registry modifications on a Windows workstation as part of the IT Service Management (ITSM) process.
-It encompasses ten distinct configurations:
+2. **ITSM-ModifyREGING.vbs**: Located at `C:\ITSM-Templates\UniqueScripts\`.
+This script is intended to perform registry modifications on a Windows workstation as part of the IT Service Management (ITSM) process.
+To execute, right-click on the script and choose `Run with command prompt`.

+**It encompasses ten distinct configurations:**
    - ***AddStartPageADM.reg***: Configures the browser homepage, likely setting it to a specific webpage or corporate intranet site.
    - ***DisableUAC-LUA.reg***: Disables User Account Control (UAC), potentially to reduce user prompts and restrictions for certain operations.
    - ***Enable-AutoShareAdmin.reg***: Enables administrative sharing, allowing for easier administration and file sharing across the network.